ClassiCube/ClassiCube/readme.md

 You can get the latest binaries [here](https://github.com/UnknownShadow200/ClassicalSharp/releases).

-#### Note on future of the project
-Due to time constraints and lack of interest, I am no longer working on version 2.0 for now.

-Version 0.8 (released along with this message) implements the entire CPE specification (excluding TextHotKey), and should be stable and fast enough for you to use.

 #### What ClassicalSharp is
 * Works with both minecraft.net and classicube.net accounts.
 * Lightweight, minimal memory usage compared to the standard client.